Yeh Hai Mohabbatein Spin-off Gets SCRAPPED; This Show Might Replace Divyanka & Karan’s Show!

 Why Yeh Hai Chahatein Got Scrapped?

-As per a Pinkvilla report, "Popular actors are not ready to play parents to an eight-year old.
+As per a Pinkvilla report, "Popular actors are not ready to play parents to an eight-year-old.
 The project was to take off from June end-July first week but since no one was locked, the project has been put on the backburner.

 No Time Slot For A New Show!